Covid Vaccine Allergy

 AND AT LEAST ONE OF THE FOLLOWING:

-2. Acute onset of hypotension* or bronchospasm or laryngeal involvementa after exposure to a known or highly probable allergenb for that patient (minutes to several hoursc), even in the absence of typical skin involvement.
+2. Acute onset of hypotension* or bronchospasm or laryngeal involvement after exposure to a known or highly probable allergen for that patient (minutes to several hours), even in the absence of typical skin involvement.

 PEF, Peak expiratory flow; BP, blood pressure.